Alice Jung

-Alice Jung (born April 23, 1982) is a former professional "Current School" Bicycle Motocross (BMX) racer whose prime competitive years are from 1996-2005.
+Alice Jung (born April 23, 1982) is a former professional "Current School" Bicycle Motocross (BMX) racer whose prime competitive years are from 1996 to 2005.
 Had the moniker of "Feisty".

 Racing career milestone

 Note: Professional first are on the national level unless otherwise indicated.

 Started racing: February 1996 at age 13.
 She got a BMX bicycle in lieu of a mountain bike due to lack of funds.
 When she was 13 years old her father gave her $250 for the mountain bike she wanted for Christmas in 1995.
 To her disappointment she did not have enough for a mountain bike but did have enough for a BMX bicycle, which she settled for.
 Then she was informed about BMX racing by the salesman and the existence of a nearby BMX track.
 She was enthralled when she road her new bike in practice on the course.
 However, she was too apprehensive to actually sign up for a membership and race for a month.

 First race bike: Dyno Nitro.
 This was the bike she brought instead of the mountain bike.

-First race result: Did Not Qualify (DNQ) in 13 Novice.
+First race result: Did not qualify (DNQ) in 13 Novice.